Salmonella Enteritidis

 Actions you can take include:

-What happens if Salmonella Enteritidis is detected on a poultry farm?
+If Salmonella Enteritidis is detected on a poultry farm

 If a farm has a confirmed positive test for SE it will be placed under quarantine notice and movement restrictions will be applied by Agriculture Victoria to prevent the further spread of SE.